 The Australian Ethical Charter states that "Australian Ethical shall avoid any investment which is considered to unnecessarily: create, encourage or perpetuate militarism or engage in the manufacture of armaments."
-60. The website goes on to explain that "At Australian Ethical, we won't invest in nuclear or other weapons" 61.
+The website goes on to explain that "At Australian Ethical, we won't invest in nuclear or other weapons".
+The website goes on to explain that "At Australian Ethical, we won't invest in nuclear or other weapons".